My obscure route into science: Graham Etherington

 We interview Graham Etherington of our Regulatory and Systems Genomics Group, who fills us in about his journey from the RAF to the Falklands and finally to EI - as well as his love for all things avian.

 Definitely.
-Many scientists leave high school, go on to sixth-form college, then to university and maybe go on to do an MSc or
+Many scientists leave high school, go on to sixth-form college, then to university and maybe go on to do an MSc or PhD afterwards.

 I left school at 16 with two GCSE’s and then joined the Royal Air Force for over 12 years.
 The RAF provided me with a more settled life and I took advantage of this by re-taking a number of the exams that I’d failed at school and generally bettering myself all round.

 I left the RAF at the age of 30, did an Access to Higher Education course and then went on to do a BSc in Biological Sciences.
 It was during my degree that I really got interested in both evolution and bioinformatics.
-I went on to pursue these interests by doing a
+I went on to pursue these interests by doing a PhD in the evolution of foodborne viruses.

 I was in the Falkland Islands, with a gun.